 People often try and replicate the fluffy, soft buttermilk pancakes that come from a box pancake mix.
 I’m going to do you one better and show you how you can make your own homemade dry mix and get the same results.
 You’ll be able to make homemade pancakes in no time and even have a dry mix you can use anytime.

 If you’ve often wondered how to make pancake mix, you’ve come to the right place.
 I’m no stranger to Buttermilk Pancakes.
 I used to have a catering business where I specialized in over-the-top breakfasts.
-This winning combination of dry ingredients will store well and be ready for baking any morning, afternoon, or late at night.
+The winning combination of dry ingredients in my Best Pancake Recipe will store well and be ready for baking any morning, afternoon, or late at night.

 My most popular breakfasts were on Fridays where I would make crazy pancakes and waffles.
 My Buttermilk Pancake recipe was one of my most popular dishes.
 I was also known for my Red Velvet Pancakes and Churro Waffles.

-If you are a breakfast aficionado, you will really enjoy these recipes.
+If you are a breakfast aficionado, you will really enjoy these pancake recipes and waffles.
 They’re far from average and no one will blame you if they become your favorite meal of the day.